 Despite the positive environment for good Forest Governance which has been created through the reform process in Liberia, there remain two areas of concern.
-Firstly, FDA's implementation capacity and ability to maintain regulatory oversight is extremely week.
-Secondly, the role of civil society in providing independent "watchdog" monitoring over forest operations has not yet evolved, although is envisaged in forestry regulations.
+Firstly, FDA's implementation capacity and ability to maintain regulatory oversight needs to be strengthened.
+Secondly, the role of civil society in providing independent "watchdog" monitoring over forest operations is emerging as envisaged in forestry regulations.